Notice

 Climate Finance Accelerator

-The CFA is part of the UK’s efforts to support climate action at scale by providing practical ways to help governments in middle income countries finance and deliver their climate commitments under the Paris Agreement.
+The CFA is part of the UK’s efforts to support climate action at scale by providing practical ways to help governments in emerging economies finance and deliver their climate commitments under the Paris Agreement, including their national climate plans and Nationally Determined Contributions (NDCs).

-By bringing together project developers, finance providers (including experts from the City of London) and policymakers, the CFA seeks to enable a collaborative approach to unlocking a steady flow of funding for climate projects at scale and create a pipeline of ‘investment ready’ low carbon projects, thereby strengthening countries’ ambitions to limit global warming to 1.5°C. The programme will have several co-benefits, such as supporting green recovery efforts from COVID-19 through inclusive approaches to sustainable development, improved gender equality, and building resilience to climate impacts.
+By bringing together project developers, finance providers (including experts from the City of London) and policymakers, the CFA seeks to enable a collaborative approach to unlocking a steady flow of funding for climate projects at scale and create a pipeline of ‘investment ready’ low carbon projects, thereby strengthening countries’ ambitions to limit global warming to 1.5°C. Co-benefits from the programme include improved gender equality and social inclusion and building resilience to climate impacts.

 Participating countries

-The former Department for Business, Energy and Industrial Strategy (BEIS) funded 3 pilot activities to test the CFA approach, which took place between 2017 and 2020, and involved Nigeria, Colombia, and Mexico.
-These confirmed demand for the CFA and informed the decision to scale-up the concept into a £12 million ICF programme.
+The former Department for Business, Energy and Industrial Strategy (BEIS) funded three pilot activities to test the CFA approach, which took place between 2017 and 2020, and involved Nigeria, Colombia, and Mexico.
+These confirmed demand for the CFA and informed the decision to scale-up the concept into the current £12.6 million ICF programme, being delivered over four-years from 2020-24.

-The programme is being delivered by in-country local delivery partners, part of an alliance led by PwC, with support from Ricardo, and independent experts.
-Delivery is overseen by a steering group, convening external experts from across the global finance community.
-The programme commenced in November 2020 and is due to run until at least November 2024.
+The programme is being delivered by in-country local delivery partners, part of an alliance led by PwC, with support from Ricardo, and several in-country partners.
+Delivery is overseen by a Steering Committee, convening external experts from across the global finance community.

 The challenge

-Climate mitigation projects in middle-income countries face several challenges in accessing funding at scale:
+Climate mitigation projects in emerging economies face several challenges in accessing funding at scale:

 • project proposals may not be ‘investment-ready’